FIB-GHG (ongoing project)

 Fiberbanks have recently been identified as potential sources for persistent organic pollutants (POPs) in the Baltic Sea.
 These fiberbanks originate from paper and pulp industries, which in the past discharged large amounts of contaminated cellulose and wood fibers into the aquatic environment, which deposited on the seafloor.
 Capping has been proposed as a potential cost effective remediation technique for preventing release of POPs from contaminated fiberbanks.
 Extensive gas production in fiberbanks may, however, disrupt the cap’s structural integrity and reduce its effectiveness to prevent contaminant dispersal.
 GASFIB aims to quantify contaminant transport of POPs mediated via gas ebullition in fiberbanks and to study the effect of gas ebullition on the effectiveness of different capping materials.
-(Formas, main applicant: Anna-Karin Dahlberg, SLU)
+(Formas, Project leader: Anna-Karin Dahlberg, SLU)

 OXPHOS (PhD project)

 During my PhD studies I worked with chemical analysis of naturally produced brominated environmental toxins in the Baltic Sea, with special focus on hydroxylated polybrominated diphenyl ethers (OH-PBDEs).
 The analyses were carried out using gas chromatography-mass spectrometry (GC-MS).
 The project aim was to assess mussels, fish and sea ducks exposure to naturally produced OH-PBDEs and to study these compounds potential to interfere with the organisms energy (ATP) production by disrupting the biochemical process called oxidative phosphorylation (OXPHOS).
-(Formas, main applicant: Åke Bergman, Stockholm University)
+(Formas, Project leader: Åke Bergman, Stockholm University)

 - 2015.
 Doctor of Philosophy (PhD) in Environmental Chemistry (Stockholm University, Sweden and Vrije University, the Netherlands)